molecula/documentation/setting-up-featurebase/cloud/_posts/2022-01-30-creating-deployment.md

 --header 'Authorization: Bearer <IdToken>'
 ```

-The database name must be unique within the organization and only contain lower case alphanumeric, hyphen and underscore characters.
+The database name can only contain lowercase alphanumeric characters, dashes (-), and underscores (_) but must start with an alphabetic character.
 You can have multiple databases, so it’s important to name these something meaningful to you and your organization.
 For example, if you have a customer segmentation database and know you’ll have a full staging environment, you might want to name your production database as cust_seg_production and your staging database as cust_seg_staging.
 Clicking “Start” will start creating your database.
 This can also be accomplished programmatically:

 **HTTP API Reference:**
 ```shell